weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "I been down here two or three times a'ready.
 Kind o' rawish like."

 "Yes, I think it's going to rain.
-I'll light the gas-heater <span id="calibre_link-175" page-number="122" page-name="Page:There Is Confusion.djvu/128" page-index="128" page-quality="3" title="Page:There_Is_Confusion.djvu/128"></span>and we
-can sit here and thaw out.
+I'll light the gas-heater and we can sit here and thaw out.
 I enjoy a chilly day if it's warm inside."

 "Kind o' that way myself."